 Figure 4 shows the impulse responses of selected macroeconomic variables to a one-off natural disaster in the representative disaster-prone country.
-All responses are in percentage deviations from the stochastic steady state and include the trend component, except for the tax rate and the ratio of public debt to annual GDP for which we report the absolute changes in percentage terms.
-In response to a natural disaster that destroys 6.65% of GDP on impact, consumption and public investment fall by about 6%.
-Private investment falls only marginally on impact and it overshoots to replace the lost capital, driving the recovery.
-Public debt to GDP increases by 3.5 percentage points on impact and then gradually decreases thanks to the increase in the tax rate.26 The figure also highlights persistent effects of a natural disaster on the economy, which takes about three years to fully recover.
-It is worth stressing, however, that this exercise takes only a one-off event of average intensity into account.
+All responses are in percentage deviations from the stochastic steady state, except for the tax rate and the ratio of public debt to annual GDP for which we report the absolute changes in percentage terms, and TFP for which we plot the growth rate.
+In response to a natural disaster that destroys 6.65% of GDP on impact, private and public spending is devoted to the reconstruction.
+Indeed, while private consumption as a share of GDP is lower than its pre-disaster level, both private and public investment increase as a share of GDP in order to rebuild the destroyed capital stock.
+Public debt to GDP increases by 3.5 percentage points on impact and then gradually decreases thanks to the increase in the tax rate.31 The figure also highlights persistent effects of a natural disaster on the economy, which takes about three years to fully recover although the level of GDP is lower than the level that would be achieved without the disaster.
+This depends on the TFP growth rate, which falls in response to the disaster, and then reverts back to its pre-disaster level without overshooting.
+These dynamics are in line with the empirical evidence of Hsiang and Jina (2014), as discussed in Subsection 3.2.
+It is also worth stressing that this exercise takes only a one-off event of average intensity into account.
 Some disaster-prone countries are frequently hit by natural disasters, such that they may not fully recover from a disaster shock before another shock occurs.
 The effects of sequences of shocks accumulate over time weighing permanently on macroeconomic outcome.
 We quantify these effects in Subsection 5.2.

 Disaster-prone countries may also suffer from extreme events, as shown in Table B.1 of Appendix B, where we report the 20 most damaging natural disasters in our sample.
-As an illustration, we investigate the response of macroeconomic variables to a natural disaster shock of the same intensity as Hurricane Matthew, which tragically hit Haiti on October 4, 2016 as a Category 4 hurricane.27 By causing damages of 25% of GDP in Haiti, Hurricane Matthew places itself in the middle of the list of the 20 most damaging natural disasters, and the country has not yet recovered from the event.28
+As an illustration, we investigate the response of macroeconomic variables to a natural disaster shock of the same intensity as Hurricane Matthew, which tragically hit Haiti on October 4, 2016 as a Category 4 hurricane.32 By causing damages of 25% of GDP in Haiti, Hurricane Matthew places itself in the middle of the list of the 20 most damaging natural disasters, and the country has not vet recovered from the event.33